OMA elections: Frequently asked questions

 After submitting a short self-nomination form, each nominee’s record will be reviewed against the eligibility criteria.
 To run for the board of directors or president-elect, physician members of the board must be eligible to hold office as outlined in the OMA bylaws and not have exceeded the six-year term limit for directors.

-Nominees are confirmed as candidates after submitting a comprehensive application form, which includes a statement of interest, a skills matrix outlining their top three out of 11 competency areas, a statement on equity, diversity and inclusion, a CV, identification of potential conflicts of interest, personal references, acknowledgment to agree to social media checks, and to comply with all elections policies, procedures and guidelines.
+Nominees are confirmed as candidates after submitting a comprehensive application form, which includes a statement of interest, a statement on equity, diversity and inclusion, a CV, identification of potential conflicts of interest, acknowledgment to agree to social media checks, and to comply with all elections policies, procedures and guidelines.
 Board designations and previous board experience are considered an asset but are not required.

 In order to ensure that every OMA member has an opportunity to showcase unique and diverse skills and experiences, all interested applicants who complete this process by the nomination deadline will become confirmed candidates.